PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 Method of calculation
 ---------------------

-Both of the interpretations of mutual information described above are implemented in PCT.
 We refer to the first one, in which X and Y are interpreted as equal random variables, varying over “possible speech sounds in a unit,” as *word-internal co-occurrence pointwise mutual information* (pMI), because we specifically use the word as the unit in which to measure pMI.
 We refer to the second one, in which X and Y are different random variables, over either the first or second members of bigrams, as *ordered pair pMI*.
+Currently, the second one, namely *ordered pair pMI*, is implemented in PCT.

 The general formula for pointwise mutual information is given below;
 it is the binary logarithm of the joint probability of X = *a* and Y = *b*,